ginomessmer/ginomessmer/README.md

 ---

+I am a software developer with 10 years of experience and 4 years of professional experience.
+I am profound in building full-stack projects in C#, .NET, Microsoft Azure while keeping costs, best-practices, and good software design in mind.

 In my spare time, I love traveling, developing applications, and writing blog posts.
 Mostly, I roam around in the realms of **.NET, Azure, Angular, React, Docker, DevOps**, and much more.
-I love connecting with peers, I'm always eager to discover new technologies and sharing my knowledge with others on [Medium](https://medium.com/@ginomessmer) and [dev.to](https://dev.to/ginomessmer).
+I want to make an impact with what I'm doing.
+I love connecting with peers.
+I'm always eager to discover new technologies and I love sharing my knowledge with others  on [Medium](https://medium.com/@ginomessmer) and [dev.to](https://dev.to/ginomessmer).

 [![Twitter Follow](https://img.shields.io/twitter/follow/ginomessmer?style=social)](https://twitter.com/ginomessmer)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn--blue?logo=linkedin&style=social)](https://www.linkedin.com/in/ginomessmer/)